 License Fees: A license fee of \$5,000,000 was paid to Novogen in February 2004 under the terms of the license agreement following the exercise of warrants and the receipt of proceeds from the public offering completed in December 2003.
-Milestone license fees of \$1,000,000 have been accrued in the year ended June 30, 2004 in connection with the annual milestone license fee of \$2,000,000 that is payable to Novogen on December 31, 2004 under the terms of the license agreement with Novogen.
+Milestone license fees of \$1,000,000 have been accrued at June 30, 2004 in connection with the annual milestone license fee of \$2,000,000 that is payable to Novogen on December 31, 2004 under the terms of the license agreement with Novogen.

 Selling, General and Administrative: Selling, administrative and general expenses increased by \$251,000 to \$908,000 for the year ended June 30, 2004 compared to \$657,000 for the year ended June 30, 2003.
 The increase was due primarily to the increase in costs associated with professional and other fees relating to compliance with United States reporting requirements.
-Other expenses including those related to the public offering completed in December 2003 and related on-going investor relations also increased.
+Other expenses including those related to compliance costs and related on-going investor relations also increased.

-Foreign Exchange Gains/(Losses): We conduct a portion of our business in Australian dollars.
-At June 30, 2004, we have not established a foreign currency hedging program.
+Foreign Exchange Gains/(Losses): The Company conducts a portion of its business in Australian dollars.
+At June 30, 2004, the Company had not established a foreign currency hedging program.
 Net foreign exchange gains during the twelve months ended June 30, 2004 were \$58,000 compared with net exchange gains of \$3,000 during the twelve months ended June 30, 2003.
-The accounts of our wholly-owned Australian subsidiary, Marshall Edwards Pty.
-Limited ("MEPL") are maintained in Australian dollars, however, its functional currency is U.S. dollars.
+MEPL's accounts are maintained in Australian dollars, however, its functional currency is US dollars.
 Foreign exchange gains and losses occur upon consolidation of MEPL and also as a result of translations in foreign currency.